 Parts for N54 Vanos Repair

-We recommend the Vaico Solenoids if you are going to do a DIY repair.
+We recommend the URO Solenoids if you are going to do a DIY repair and looking for a good budget option.
+If you want a pricier but top quality brand then we recommend Pierburg.
 They are about half the cost of the Genuine parts and in our opinion are better as the Genuine ones fail frequently.

 Dual Vanos Failure Symptoms